Welcome, Guest. Please login or register.

 What makes AMP different from other Amiga scene websites?

 AMP is meant to gather, sort and preserve the audio culture of the Amiga.
-Not only does it provide audio data to the masses but is concerned by preserving ALL this material.
+Not only does it provide audio data to the masses but is concerned about preserving ALL this material.
 Added to that we work on increasing the public knowledge on computer-generated music.
 We have as goal to get the Amiga demoscene creations to modern art museums across the world.

 Who does what in AMP?